 Data quality is traditionally thought of in terms of building on the understanding of your data and, consequently, building trust.
 To understand data, you need to look at your data.
 Yes, you cannot scan all your data, one table, one row, and one column value at a time.
-But you can efficiently look at a data sample, profile your data, build expectations, and test these expectations to grow your understanding, one test result at a time.
-Or you can rely on AI to do all this for you, can you?
+But you can efficiently look at a data sample, profile your data, build expectations, and test these expectations to grow your understanding, one test result at a time..
+This sounds like a slow, tiresome and error-prone process.
+Maybe partly the reason why data quality is not a sticky practice for most data teams.
+Today, AI agents (unlike humans) can already scan all your data, but they still require context to produce meaningful results.

 Data Testing